Affiliate links on Android Authority may earn us a commission. Learn more.

 I truly wanted to like After Earth.
 Shyamalan, working with fellow Philadelphia native Will Smith and his son Jaden, had a pretty fun premise on his hands.

 Far in the future, a father and son crash land on a post-apocalyptic Earth.
 With the skilled hunter father injured, it falls on the son to venture out into a wilderness full of creatures hostile to human life to retrieve a communications beacon that crashed elsewhere.
 Written from an idea by Will Smith, After Earth features the kind of father-son story that M. Night Shyamalan films have often handled expertly, and with a palpable sense of empathy.

 But here it mostly falls flat.

-After Earth lacks the soul and warmth of Shyamalan's earlier Signs, or the compellingly strained family drama of Unbreakable or Old.
+After Earth lacks the soul and warmth of Shyamalan's earlier Signs, or the compellingly strained family drama of Unbreakable or New.